Azure-Samples/aci-extract-load-transform-sample/README.md

 ## Cleanup

-By these steps, you will delete all items in this demo deployed to your Azure portal.
+The following steps will remove all components deployed in this demo from your Azure subscription.

 1. Open the resource group you just created.

    ![](images/deploy-04.png)

-2. Click the **Delete resource group** button, fill the textbox with the name of the resource group, e.g. `MSAzure-ACIAKS-ETL-Demo`
+2. Click the **Delete resource group** button, fill the textbox with the name of the resource group to confirm the deletion.

    ![](images/deploy-02.png)

 2. Click the **Delete** button.

 ## References

 1. Akari Asai, Sara Evensen, Behzad Golshan, Alon Halevy, Vivian Li, Andrei Lopatenko, Daniela Stepanov, Yoshihiko Suhara, Wang-Chiew Tan, Yinzhan Xu, ``HappyDB: A Corpus of 100,000 Crowdsourced Happy Moments'', LREC '18, May 2018. (to appear)